Customising Site and Space Layouts

 - Content layouts: These control the appearance of content such as pages and blog posts.
 They do not change the way the pages themselves are displayed, but allow you to alter the way the surrounding comments or attachments are displayed.

 - Export layouts: These control the appearance of spaces and pages when they are exported to HTML.
-If you are using Confluence to generate a static website, for example, you will need to modify these layouts.

 Editing a site decorator file

-- Make changes and click Update.
+- Make your changes and click Update.

 Using Velocity macros